CrystalFerrai/IcarusModManager/readme.md

 ## How to Install

-There is currently no installer for Icarus Mod Manager.
-Simply extract the contents of the release zip file somewhere on your PC and run IcarusModManager.exe to use the application.
-(An installer might be added in the future.)
+Releases include an installer and a standalone zip.
+You can use whichever you prefer.
+With the standalone version, simply extract the contents to any directory and run the program directly from there.

 If the app will not start, then you may not have the .NET 6 runtime installed.
 You can find [downloads here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 On that page, look under the section ".NET Desktop Runtime" and choose "x64".
 Typically, you want to get the latest available version that starts with 6.0.